 - A final layer of epoxy was applied over the Carbonbond for protection and to secure the material.

 The homeowner was ecstatic with the results and solution of their water issue.
 They now have peace of mind that their home is in sound shape again.

 Obstacles faced such as Homeowner requirements, unusual site, unexpected situations (what was behind that wall), mold, lead, design restrictions, etc.

 Access was limited as the basement was finished.
 In order to fully diagnose the problem, the homeowner needed remove the basement framing and drywall to expose the foundation.
 Once the foundation was exposed, there were severe structural cracks throughout the entire foundation as a result of hydrostatic pressure build-up.

 This project was done during a time when there was heavy rain in the area, which was difficult to work in from not only a standpoint of continual leaking, but also from tracking mud and other debris into the home.
 The installation crew worked diligently to ensure any mess that occurred from the rains was cleaned up before the job was completed.

-Hydrashield Paneling System: Rigid panels were secured directly to the basement walls.
-This not only enhanced the look of the basement, but also protects the basement from any further moisture that may enter.
+Hydrashield Paneling System consists of rigid panels that are directly secured to basement walls, as each panel is custom fit with matching connectors.
+This not only enhances the look of the basement, but also protects the basement from any moisture that may enter.